zk/naptime/README.md

 # Naptime

-Naptime is an application that calls http endpoints at periodic intervals.
+Naptime is an application that calls http endpoints at fixed intervals.

 ## Development